Richard Heydarian

 Richard Javad Foronda Heydarian is a Filipino political scientist, public thinker, and media personality.
 As an academic and global columnist, he has penned numerous articles for global media outlets, including The New York Times, Foreign Affairs, and The Guardian, as well as authored or co-authored more than a dozen academic books.
 He has been described as "a leading voice on Philippine politics, ASEAN, Asian geopolitics, and populism."
-He has also been regularly interviewed by Al Jazeera, BBC, Bloomberg, CNN International, CNBC, and DW.
+He has also been regularly interviewed by ABC Australia, Al Jazeera, BBC, Bloomberg, CNN International, CNBC, and DW.
 As a global affairs specialist, he has been interviewed by journalists such as Christiane Amanpour, Fareed Zakaria, and Maria Ressa.
-An advocate for human rights and a prominent critic of authoritarian leaders, most notably Rodrigo Duterte presidency, he has repeatedly faced online attacks and legal harassment throughout the years.
+An advocate for human rights and a prominent critic of authoritarian leaders, most notably President Rodrigo Duterte, he has repeatedly faced online attacks and legal harassment throughout the years.
+Heydarian, along with two other respondents, won a landmark Supreme Court case in mid-2026 affirming his freedom of speech in light of his public criticism of the high court's ruling regarding Vice-President Sara Duterte's impeachment.

-Heydarian is also a columnist for the Philippine Daily Inquirer, the country's newspaper of record, and regularly writes for the Asia Times and the South China Morning Post.
-He is the host of The View from Manila on One News TV Channel, and also hosts multiple podcasts, including Deep Dive with Richard Heydarian, as well as The Bridge, which focuses on ASEAN–Europe ties and is a project supported by the European Parliament.
-As a public thinker, he is also active on social media, including on his YouTube channel (Richard Heydarian Deep Dive).
+Heydarian is also a regular contributor to London-based Monocle Magazine; a columnist for the Philippine Daily Inquirer, the Philippines' newspaper of record; and regularly writes for international outlets such as the Nikkei Asia Global South World and the South China Morning Post.
+Heydarian has met and/or exchanged views with global leaders including Malaysian Prime Minister Mahathir Mohamad, German Chancellor Olaf Scholz, and US Secretary of State Henry Kissinger.

-He also hosts the "UTAK FORUM", which brings together top experts and policy-makers focusing on South China Sea and foreign policy issues.
-As a cultural figure, he has also been featured in lifestyle publications, including in Tatler magazine's "Asia's Most Stylish" issue in 2022.
+He is the host of The View from Manila on One News TV Channel, and also hosts multiple podcasts, including Deep Dive with Richard Heydarian, as well as "Oxford Policy Pod", hosted by the Blavatnik School of Government, and The Bridge, which focuses on ASEAN–Europe ties and is a project supported by the European Parliament.
+He is also active on social media, including his YouTube channel (Richard Heydarian Deep Dive).
+He also hosts the "Utak Forum", which he brings together top experts and policy-makers focusing on South China Sea and foreign policy issues.
+As a cultural figure, he has been featured in lifestyle publications, including in Tatler magazine's "Asia's Most Stylish" issue in 2022.